DreamyMemories/evidence-retrieval/model_cards/LogisticRegression.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

 23K pairs of evidence and claim turned into word embeddings where the 'Evidence' and 'Claim' are concatenated together with a [SEP] token using DistilBert.
+Initial preprocessing also included the removal of `[REF]` tokens from the `Evidence` column.

 ### Training Procedure